The Highwomen (album): Content

-The album opens with "Highwomen", a re-written version of the Jimmy Webb penned classic, "Highwayman".
-The song was re-written by band members Brandi Carlile and Amanda Shires with Webb's blessing.
-Together they created the story of the band in classic response-song style.
-The song tells the story of how women throughout history have often sacrificed themselves for something greater.
-The four women in the song are an immigrant, a healer, a freedom rider, and a preacher.
-It features guest vocals from Yola and background vocals from Sheryl Crow.
+The album opens with "Highwomen", a re-written version of the Jimmy Webb–penned classic "Highwayman".
+The song was re-written by Carlile and Shires — with Webb's blessing and assistance — as a response song reflecting how women throughout history often sacrifice themselves for a greater good, illustrating this with a Honduran immigrant who dies getting her children over the border (sung by Carlile), a healer executed for witchcraft (Shires), a freedom rider (guest vocals from Yola), and a preacher (Hemby); Sheryl Crow also provided backing vocals.

 The album's second track, and lead single, is "Redesigning Women".
 It was written by band member Natalie Hemby with Rodney Clawson.
 Rolling Stone said that the song "puts a woman’s experience front and center, with just enough punch to make it smart, self-deprecating, and sarcastic all at once."
 The third track, "Loose Change", written by band member Maren Morris with Maggie Chapman and Daniel Layus of the band Augustana, is filled with clever wordplay and a heavy dose of Texas swagger.
 "Crowded Table", the fourth track and second single, was written by band members Hemby and Carlile with Lori McKenna.
 Rolling Stone called the song the band's mission statement and said it's about "looking for a world where everyone is given a chance to fit in.
 This isn’t about leaning in or fighting for the top chair.
 It’s about making room."